IDSP22/Final_Project_Deep_Sedation/README.md

   -Our original design had two tabs, one for the dashboard and one for the visualization.
 However, they mentioned they would like to see it side by side.

 ## Prototyping round 1
-<div style="text-align: right">So far we are envisioning a dashboard that ilustrates the odds of exposure to deep sedation given ethnicities and other characteristics.
-And a visualization that illustrates the disparities on deep sedation accross ethnicities.<div/>
+<div style="text-align: right">We envisioned and presented and idea of two tabs.
+In one of the tabs, a dashboard that ilustrates the odds of exposure to deep sedation given ethnicities and other characteristics.
+And in a second tab a visualization that illustrates the disparities on deep sedation accross ethnicities.<div/>

 ## Developments after round 1
 ## Plan for testing or getting feedback on the first round prototype